bccsa/media-router/README.md

 The client web control interface is available on port 8081.

 ## Compatibility
-This project has been tested on Raspberry Pi OS Buster
+This project has been tested on Raspberry Pi OS Bullseye

 ## Development environment
 * Clone the project to your Raspberry Pi.